TerryMcGinnis01/Senior-Design-Spring-2020/README.md

 ![](.\Images\SimultaneousControl.png)
 LabVIEW checks the buffer for a "ready to receive" signal from Arduino.
 When received, LabVIEW sends a confirmation "!" followed by a string about motor positions and on/off of lights and circulation fans.

+The string sent breaks down as follows:
+- 5 digit integers for each motors
+- a single 0 or 1 for all circulation fans
+- a 0 or 1 for each light

 ### How the Arduino Code Works: